 Human Rights, Freedom of Expression

-Recognize that Freedom of expression and the media can be crucial tools for attaining all enlisted goals and the media can be a valuable partner in the fight against cybercrime and other cyber offences and risks.
+Recognize that Freedom of expression and the media can be crucial tools for attaining all enlisted goals and the media can be a valuable partner in the fight against cyber - attacks and other cyber offences and risks.
 Freedom of expression on the one hand can boost positive attitude and on the other help in exchanging relevant information and good practice.

 Concern for the catch-all approach to the issue of cybersecurity and the use of invasive and disproportionate policy responses that can imperil human rights and economic development